lucassuryana/route_planner/README.md

 3. Run all the chunks

 ### Results
 1. If we choose map of 40 nodes with start node as 5 and end end node as 34.
-[View Interactive Plot](/html/5_to_34.html)
+The black and yellow nodes respectively denote the start and goal node.
+To see the interactive plot, download [html file](/html/5_to_34.html) and open in your own browser.
 ![GitHub Logo](/figures/5_to_34.png)
 2. If we choose map of 40 nodes with start node as 10 and end end node as 30.
-[View Interactive Plot](/html/10_to_30.html)
+The black and yellow nodes respectively denote the start and goal node.
+To see the interactive plot, download [html file](/html/10_to_30.html) and open in your own browser.
 ![GitHub Logo](/figures/10_to_30.png)